takisrs/biblionet-api-wrapper/README.md

 # A wrapper library for biblionet's API

-A wrapper library for biblionet's API, written in PHP, to help you fetch book's data easily.
+A wrapper library for biblionet's API, written in PHP, to help you fetch books' data easily.

 Read more about [biblionet](https://biblionet.gr/) and their [api](https://biblionet.gr/webservice/)